Pensioner Guard Cottage: History

 In 1893, William sold lot 114 to Edmund Ralph Brockman for £160.
 Amelia received ten shillings as executor of the estate.
 Brockman then sold the property to his daughter Frances Jane Brown and her husband Aubrey Brown.
 Either Brockman or the Browns built a separate, five room bungalow-style house next to the cottage in 1893, the two building linked by a verandah.
 Aubrey Brown died in 1909, and Frances Brown sold the lot in 1915.
 Between 1915 and 1945, the lot changed hands several times.
 By the 1930s, only the cottages on lots 114 and 115 were left, and by 1947, only the cottage on lot 114 was left.

 During the housing shortage post-World War II, the building was made into a boarding house.
 The 1893 house was significantly expanded in the early 1950s, after the 1952 removal of post-war building material restrictions.
 At some stage, likely at the same time, the roof of the building was rebuilt.
 The lot continued to change hands several times during the 1960s to the 1980s.

 In the 1970s, the 2 acre lot that the cottage was situated on was subdivided.
 It was further subdivided in 1988, and the Town of Bassendean bought the land with the cottage and 1893 residence.
 The intention was to restore and renovate the buildings to use as a museum.
 The restoration works were funded by the Town of Bassendean and the National Estate Grants Program of 1989–1990.
-They occurred between 1991 and 1993, during which, the verandah connecting the two buildings was removed, and various parts of the cottage were reverted back to their original state, such as the floor level, which had been raised at some point.
+They occurred between 1991 and 1993, during which, the verandah connecting the two buildings was removed, and various parts of the cottage were reverted to their original state, such as the floor level, which had been raised at some point.
 The restored cottage was opened in 1993 by John Cox, the mayor of Bassendean, and John Addison, president of the Bassendean Historical Society (BHS).
 An agreement was agreed to between the BHS and the Town of Bassendean that saw the BHS maintain the cottage and adjacent house as a museum.
 Since then, the cottage has been opened to visitors regularly, generally on the last Sunday of each month.